ALISS Womens History Month showcase 2026

 Elizabeth Crawford- The British Women’s Suffrage Movement in 100 objects

-She will provide a fascinating preview of her forthcoming book The British Women’s Suffrage Movement in 100 Objects: a material history – to be published in paperback by Bloomsbury Academic in July.
-When making her selection of objects she drew on the Women’s Library @LSE as well other archives and private collections and she will offer insight into the selection and the research process of a number of key objects.
+She will provide a fascinating preview of her forthcoming book The British Women’s Suffrage Movement in 100 Objects: a material history – to be published in paperback by Bloomsbury Academic in July 2026.

 Helen Burton and Ash Coffey (Keele University Library)